 Cooking With Almond Oil

 When selecting a quality almond oil for cooking, make sure you choose a high-quality, pure organic sweet almond oil.
-You can add it to protein shakes, drink 2 to 4 tablespoons straight up, drizzle it on roasted veggies, or cook with it like any other oil.
+You can add it to protein shakes, drink 2 to 4 tablespoons, drizzle it on roasted veggies, or cook with it like any other oil.
 The smoke point is 430 degrees Fahrenheit.

 Cautions About Almond Oil

 Overall, sweet almond oil is safe, but it’s important to note some precautions.
-First, if you have a nut allergy you should not consume or use almond oil.
+First, you should not consume or use almond oil if you have a nut allergy.

-Also, you may want to avoid consuming alcohol and almond oil at the same time, as a Texas Tech study showed adverse interactions.
+Also, you may want to avoid consuming alcohol and almond oil simultaneously, as a Texas Tech study showed adverse interactions.